pranavmahabs/bindcompare/docs/guide.rst

 Normalization and Binning
 +++++++++++++++++++++++++

-BindExplore normalizes the interaction scores by scaling counts based on the number of reference peaks.
+``bindexplore`` normalizes the interaction scores by scaling counts based on the number of reference peaks.
 This prevents skewing results towards proteins with low specificity.
 It also allows us to compare all pairs within the same 0-1 range.

 If two peaks from different datasets fall within the same bin (e.g., 5 kb) but do not strictly overlap, they are still considered in the intersection.
 Bins are used for intersecting lists rather than individual peaks, which helps in summarizing the binding interactions more effectively.